-During the year ended August 31, 2023, the Company decided to discontinue exploration activities in the Independence and Silver Crown projects.
-As a result, the option agreement to acquire these properties was terminated during the period ended February 29, 2024.
+During the period ended May 31, 2024, the Company decided to discontinue exploration activities in the Independence and Silver Crown projects.
+As a result, the option agreement to acquire these properties was terminated.
 Consequently, the Company recognized an impairment of \$9,193,628 in the Statements of Loss and Comprehensive Loss as at August 31, 2023.